loadingio/ldcover/README.md

    - with autoZ, ldcover keeps track of all cover' z-index and always use larger z-index for newly toggled covers. baseZ is then used as a base value for all autoZ covers. however, this may conflict with customized zmgr.
+ - `zmgr`: set z-index manager for this cover.
+   - `baseZ` will be used to call zmgr, which set a lower bound of `z-index`. set `baseZ` to 0 for zmgr to correct work with lower values.
  - `animation`: optional space separated class list.
    - will be added to .inner node when toggling on, and removed when toggling off.
    - handy for adding customized animation from libraries like transition.css or animate.css.